vrocky/gpt-automation/README.md

 # Code for dir_1/file_1.py
 ```

-This README provides detailed instructions for installing and using the GPT Automation tool, including how to use the `init`, `prompt-all`, and `prompt-dir` commands with their respective options.
-It also explains the purpose of the blacklist and whitelist files, and how the output will be formatted and copied to the clipboard.
+This README provides detailed instructions for installing and using the GPT Automation tool, including how to use the init, prompt-all, and prompt-dir commands with their respective options.
+It also explains the purpose of the blacklist, whitelist, and .gptignore files, and how the output will be formatted and copied to the clipboard.